Fair Responses to Unfair Acts

 - apply ways to respond to a list of potential unfair situations.

-A copy of Handout One: Ways to Respond to Unfairness for each student
+learner copies of the handout below Ways to Respond to Unfairness

-Review the definition of fairness the class came up with in Lesson One.
-Ask the students if they still think it is a good definition.
+Review the definition of fairness they came up with in Lesson One.
+Discuss whether it is a good definition.
 Adjust the definition, if desired.

-Give each student a copy of Handout One: Ways to Respond to Unfairness.
-Individually, have them match possible ways of responding to the list of unfair situations (answers may vary).
+Read through together the handout Ways to Respond to Unfairness.
+Then, on their own or in small groups, they match ways of responding to the list of unfair situations (answers may vary).
 Facilitate a whole class discussion of the responses.